SophieDeBenedetto/stream_chat/blog.md

 # ...
 ```

-The call to `streams/3` adds a `:streams` key to socket assigns, which in turn points to a map with a `:messages` key.
+The call to `streams/4` adds a `:streams` key to socket assigns, which in turn points to a map with a `:messages` key.
 The `streams.messages` assignment contains a `Phoenix.LiveView.LiveStream` struct that holds all of the info the LiveView client-side code needs to display your stream data on the page.
 Notice that the struct has an `:inserts` key that contains the list of messages we're inserting into the initial stream.
 It also contains a `:deletes` key that is currently empty.
-All of this data is made available in our template as the `@streams.messages` assignment, and we'll use it now to display the message list.
+All of this data is made available in our template as the `@streams.messages` assignment.

 Once that initial render occurs, the list of messages will no longer be present in the socket under `streams.messages.inserts`.
 It will be available only to the LiveView client-side code via the HTML on the page.
 Let's do that rendering now.

 ### Render Stream Data

-We'll use a function component, `Room.show/1`, to render the messages list from the `root.html.heex` template if the `@live_action` assignment is set to `:show`.
+We'll use a function component, `Room.show/1`, to render the messages list from the `root.html.heex` template _if_ the `@live_action` assignment is set to `:show`.
 We'll pass in the messages from the stream when we do so, like this:

 ```elixir
 # lib/stream_chat_web/live/chat_live/root.html.heex